NolanoOrg/nolano-org.github.io/index.md

 ---
 # Decision Intelligence for the Enterprise

-Building decision intelligence by creating highly accurate, flexible (supporting multimodality), and efficient forecasting models.
+Building decision intelligence by creating highly accurate, flexible (supporting multimodality), and efficient foundation models.

 <b> Contact us at </b>  [hello@nolano.ai](mailto:hello@nolano.ai) for more information.